amazd/solidity-calcutta-sports-betting/README.md

 ## How to enter the pool and use The App
 ####
-- Update Smart contract address and web3 provider in API.env file and then type **streamlit run app.py** in a terminal
+- Create API.env file with smart contract address and web3 provider; then use the command **streamlit run app.py** in a terminal
+- The dashboard will show you the teams in play and the current status of all the auctions
+- The sidebar has the functionality to make a bid through dropdown menus for account and team along with a field for bid amount
 - Once an auction starts, the dashboard will display 3 items:
     - Time remaining
     - Winning Bidder